Article I Name

 Any senior institution of higher education that holds membership in the National Collegiate Athletic Association, is eligible for Division II championship competition, is accredited by a regional accrediting association, and which agrees to abide by the constitution and bylaws of this organization shall become an active member if and when elected by a simple majority of the member institutions.

-A member institution may withdraw from the conference by filing with the President of the conference, no later than May 31, an official notice of withdrawal.
-In such event the withdrawal date shall become effective May 31, two years following the filing date.
+A member institution may withdraw from the conference by filing with the President of the conference, no later than September 30, an official notice of withdrawal.
+The withdrawing member is required to:

-A withdrawing member shall comply with all Conference regulations, including payment of dues and eligibility for Division II championship competition, until the effective withdrawal date.
+A withdrawing member shall comply with all Conference regulations, including payment of dues, exit charges and eligibility for Division II championship competition.
 A withdrawing member shall not be entitled to any rebate, funds apportionment, and/or other accumulated assets of the Conference.
+(5/24/17)

 An institution unable to participate in a full sport membership but meeting all other membership qualifications may be voted affiliated membership.
 The policies governing affiliated membership are found in Appendix B. (10/20/04)